rneventteknik/backstage2/README.md

 `yarn lint` will run _eslint_ on all relevant files and fix any problems it knows how to fix automatically.

-`yarn test` will run all cypress tests.
-This requires a server to be running at `localhost:3000` with a fresh seed.
-Make sure to run `yarn seed` before.

 ### Environment Variables

 A few environment variables are needed to get this app to run.
 To configure these, the file `.env.local` can be added to this folder.
 It should contain the following: